-I am going to show you a complete look at refinishing a bathtub & shower tile surround in your bathroom.
+Here is a complete look at refinishing a bathtub & shower tile surround in your bathroom.
 Tips, tricks, what to realistically expect, also a product review for the Rustoleum Tub & Tile Refinishing Kit, & how to make your bathtub & tile look new again.

 I am super grateful that I was able to still find a place to rent that is within my budget (the housing market where I live is insane right now), but I just had to do something about the bathroom situation to even feel like I could have company over without being embarrassed.

 This bathtub, and the tile surround, was so outdated, cracking, and just plain not kept up that I literally almost threw up the first time I scrubbed it out to take a bath…because even with all of my prep and cleaning there were still a few chunks of whatever that dropped into the tub with me.